NTNUI/opptak/README.md

 ### 📦 TypeScript npm package

-The package is included in the `/package` folder.
-After development is complete it will be published to npm and can be installed with `npm install ntnui-tools`.
+The package is published in the [npm registry](https://www.npmjs.com/package/ntnui-tools) and installed using `npm i ntnui-tools`.